SpoddyCoder/scube-tools/README.md

 ### Configuration

-See the tool for the user config variable names and their descriptions.
+Configurable settings;

+* service name to gen token for
+  * default: `k8s-dashboard-admin`
+* default query on browser open
+  * default `"workloads?all-namepsaces=&namespace=_all`
+* browser app to use
+  * default: `/Applications/Google Chrome.app` - mac chrome
+* scale of kubernetes-dashboard pods when deploying
+  * default: `1`

 The tool looks for config files at different locations, they are applied in the follwoing order, each overriding values in the previous...

 * System config: `/etc/scube-tools/launch-dashboard.conf`
 * User config: `~/.scube-tools/launch-dashboard.conf`
 * Directory config: `.launch-dashboard.conf`

+See the tool for the user config variable names and their descriptions.